 From the lowest of lows, I’ve learned how to experience the highest of highs.
 Often, when I visualize my sanctuary, it’s in a cave.
 I like the feeling of being covered and protected, where I can look out from a dim place into the light.

+The closest physical place that creates a similar feeling is when I’m in my car, where I drive long distances and find myself again and again.
 These days, I take my Audi to a different cliff.
 I bring a cozy blanket, recline my seat, open the sunroof, and lie back to stare at the stars and the moon.
 The water sways in the distance… and I am at peace.

 Ready to learn more about what anxiety, brain health, and your diet all have in common?
 Register now for our FREE Functional Nutrition Webinar with Dr. Mark Hyman.